Luxury dining – a total of 52 meals plus beer, wine and soft drinks with lunch and dinner on your cruise

-On a guided tour, visit the Kremlin and the Church of St Demetrios on the Blood.
-Alternatively, you may wish to visit the Hydroelectric Station and Hydropower Engineering Museum.
+On a guided discovery, visit the Kremlin and the Church of St Demetrios on the Blood.
+Alternatively, you may wish to visit the Hydropower Engineering Museum.

-Dock in Moscow this afternoon and enjoy an insightful tour of Red Square and St Basil’s Cathedral.Daily :
+Dock in Moscow this afternoon as you arrive at your final destination on this journey.
+Enjoy an insightful guided exploration of Red Square and St Basil’s Cathedral.Daily :

-Take a guided tour of the Armoury Museum within the walls of the Kremlin, a historic fortified complex that was once the royal residence of the Tsars.
-Later, personalise your experience with a choice of activities.Daily :
+On a guided tour of the Armoury Museum, venture inside the walls of the Kremlin, a historic fortified complex that was once the royal residence of the Tsars.
+Later, you will have a choice of sightseeing.Daily :

 Set out on a morning discovery that allows you to marvel at some of Moscow’s unique Metro stations, which feature chandeliers and marble statues.
 Later, perhaps tour a Cold War bunker or enjoy free time to explore Moscow.
 An evening of fun awaits at tonight's farewell dinner, where traditional Russian folklore performers will dazzle you.